OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 ### Power Automate

-When using Office Scripts with Power Automate, you're limited to **200 calls per day**.
+When using Office Scripts with Power Automate, each user is limited to **200 calls per day**.
 This limit resets at 12:00 AM UTC.

 The Power Automate platform also has usage limitations, which can be found in the article [Limits and configuration in Power Automate](/power-automate/limits-and-config).